-Preliminary Plan of Subdivision 4-17027: PPS 4-17027 was approved by the Planning Board (PGCPB Resolution No. 19-06) on January 10, 2019 for 66 lots and 3 parcels, subject to 23 conditions.
-The conditions that are pertinent to the review of this DSP are discussed, as follows:

-9. Total development within the subject property shall be limited to uses, which generate no more than a total of 48 AM and 56 PM peak-hour trips.
+- 10. Preliminary Plan of Subdivision 4-17027: PPS 4-17027 was approved by the Planning Board (PGCPB Resolution No. 19-06) on January 10, 2019 for 66 lots and 3 parcels, subject to 23 conditions.
+The conditions that are pertinent to the review of this DSP are discussed, as follows: - 9.
+Total development within the subject property shall be limited to uses, which generate no more than a total of 48 AM and 56 PM peak-hour trips.
 Any development generating an impact greater than that identified herein above shall require a new determination of the adequacy of transportation facilities.

 The area of DSP-19023 includes the entirety of PPS 4-17027 and a portion of PPS 4-04035.
-As shown in the trip generation table in Finding 15, the subject application is within the trip cap shown in this condition.
+As shown in the trip generation table presented in the Transportation Planning Section referral comments in Finding 15, the subject application is within the trip cap shown in this condition.
 It is critical to note that the applicant's trip generation analysis includes internal trip reductions attributed to future DSP applications, which will include commercial uses.
-Because these applications have no status at this time, the analysis cannot consider those reductions because there are no mix of uses approved or under review for this site.
+Because these applications have no status at this time, the staff's analysis cannot consider those reductions because there are no mix of uses approved or under review for this site.